AlexsLemonade/scpca-nf/external-instructions.md

  ## Overview

-Using `scpca-nf` to process your own single-cell and single-nuclei RNA-seq data requires access to a high performance computing (HPC) environment that can accomodate up to 24 GB of RAM and 12 CPUs.
+Using `scpca-nf` to process your own single-cell and single-nuclei RNA-seq data requires access to a high performance computing (HPC) environment that can ideally accommodate up to 24 GB of RAM and 12 CPUs.
+While the workflow does support scaling down requirements in lower-resource environments, we have not tested extensively in those conditions, and some components may fail.
 After identifying the system that you will use to execute the nextflow workflow, you will need to follow the steps outlined in this document to complete the set up process.
 Here we provide an overview of the steps you will need to complete: